 I became a Certified Healing Touch Practitioner in 2001.
 Through Healing Touch, Inc. I was trained by nurses for basically a nursing protocol.
 I have been using Healing Touch in my ministry of spiritual direction for many years.
-In January, 2004 a new organization, Healing Touch Spiritual Ministry, Inc., was founded that has developed the Judeo-Christian perspective See their website: www.htspiritualministry.com .
-Their philosophy is summarized: "Healing Touch Spiritual Ministry, Inc. offers an exciting new curriculum springing from the Christian tradition of laying-on of hands and anointing with oil modeled by Jesus as a major part of his ministry.
+In January, 2004 a new organization, Healing Touch Spiritual Ministry, Inc., was founded that has developed the Judeo-Christian perspective.
+See their website: www.HTSpiritualMinistry.com Their philosophy is summarized: "Healing Touch Spiritual Ministry, Inc. offers an exciting new curriculum springing from the Christian tradition of the laying-on of hands and anointing with oil modeled by Jesus as a major part of his ministry.
 This is an energy-based therapeutic approach to health and healing that includes the practice of many modern-day Christian healers.
 It is built upon a philosophy of caring that starts with the premise that we are conduits for the healing energies of God."
-I would like to take two of their weekend workshops in order to deepen in this ministry that I am feeling the most drawn to.
-These workshops are offered at various locations around the country, so I will be traveling out of state.
-I have enclosed two flyers with more information.
+I would like to take two of their weekend workshops in order to deepen in this ministry that I am feeling very strongly drawn to.
+I already have the equivalent to their first three courses, so I will be taking Part 4: "The Art of Listening to Spiritual Guidance" and Part 5: "Sent to Heal and Anoint-The Use of Essential Oils with Healing Touch Spiritual Ministry."